SoggySaussages/yagpdb-main/reddit/README.md

-# Reddit plugin for SGPDB
+# Reddit plugin for SYZYGY

 ### How the feed works